CPP Loans: Instant, No Credit Check Options Available

 Bottom line

-If you’re retired and need quick access to cash, the good news is there are plenty of payday lenders that will accept your CPP as income.
-Tread carefully, though: payday loans are pricey, with quick repayment terms.
+If you’re retired and need quick access to cash, the good news is that there are plenty of payday lenders who will accept your CPP as income.
+Tread carefully, though.
+Payday loans are pricey and have quick repayment terms.
 Make sure you have a plan to repay the debt without staying in the red.
-If you don’t think that you can pay back your loan on time, consider your payday loan alternatives, which will often come with better terms and more manageable payment options.

 Frequently asked questions